Skip to main content

 Primary Service Standards and Measures

 The following standards and measures are guides to improving clinical care throughout the State of Texas within the Ryan White Part B and State Services Program.
-Standards are based on federally approved guidelines, including the 2023 Health and Human Services (HHS) HIV clinical guidelines and the HRSA Guide for HIV/AIDS Clinical Care – 2014 Edition.
-Guidelines also link to additional sources where applicable.
-Clinical knowledge is continuously evolving, and providers should deliver care in accordance with the most recent available guidelines.
-The Primary Care Service Standards and Measures are applicable when OAHS is used to provide primary HIV care services.
+DSHS bases these standards on national guidelines, including the 2024 Health and Human Services (HHS) HIV clinical guidelines and the Infectious Disease Society of America Clinical Practice Guidance.
+The standard also links to additional sources where applicable.
+Clinical knowledge is continuously evolving, and providers will deliver care in accordance with the most recent available guidelines.
+The Primary Care Service Standards and Measures are applicable when agencies use OAHS to provide primary HIV care services.
 For specialty care, see the Specialty Care Service Standards and Measures.

 Standard Measure

-Comprehensive HIV-related History: Providers will conduct a comprehensive health history that includes detailed HIV-related information and all relevant medical, psychosocial, and family history.
-This can be completed during the initial visit or divided over the course of two or three early visits.
-Providers should request and review medical records from previous treatment to supplement self-reported history and update the medical record accordingly.
+Comprehensive HIV-related History: Providers will conduct a comprehensive health history that includes detailed HIV-related information and relevant medical, psychosocial, and family history.
+Providers can complete this during the initial visit or divide it over two or three early visits.
+Providers will request and review medical records from previous treatment to supplement self-reported history and update the medical record accordingly.
 At a minimum, this health history will include:

 • Diagnosis and testing history